Kidapt/kidaptive-sdk-js/README.md

 Initializes the SDK.
 The return value is a [Promise] which resolves when the Kidaptive SDK is ready.
 The SDK is a singleton and only one SDK may be initialized at a time.
 The SDK must be initialized before any other methods can be called.

+When the SDK is configured to at least tier 2, all relevent models for the API key provided will automatically be retrieved from the server.
+This is done so by calling the function [KidaptiveSdk.modelManager.updateModels()](#kidaptivesdkmodelmanagerupdatemodels).

 ```javascript
 KidaptiveSdk.init("gPt1fU+pTaNgFv61Qbp3GUiaHsGcu+0h8", {environment: 'dev'}).then(function() {
     //SDK READY